react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 }
 ```

 A complete example can be found in the [modal guide](modal.md).
-However, the principle isn't only specific to modals, but any kind of nesting of stack navigators.
+However, the principle isn't only specific to modals, but any kind of nesting of navigators.

-In these examples, we have used a stack navigator directly nested inside another stack navigator, but the same principle applies when there are other navigators in the middle, for example: stack navigator inside a tab navigator which is inside another stack navigator.
+In these examples, we have used a stack navigator directly nested inside another stack navigator, but the same principle applies when there are other navigators in the middle, for example: stack navigator inside a tab navigator which is inside another stack navigator, stack navigator inside drawer navigator etc.

 When nesting multiple stack navigators, we recommend nesting at most 2 stack navigators, unless absolutely necessary.